surniaulula/wpsso-google-merchant-feed/README.md

 <h3>An XML Feed for Each Language</h3>

-<p>Google merchant XML feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as provided by Polylang, WPLM, or installed WordPress languages).</p>
+<p>Google merchant XML feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as dictated by Polylang, WPLM, or the installed WordPress languages).</p>

 <p>After activating the WPSSO Google Merchant Feeds add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.</p>